NikiTricky2/TranslateApp/README.md

 # TranslateApp
-Tkinter translating app using Google Translate
+Tkinter translating app using Google Translate.
+See how it works here: https://monakaidev.blogspot.com/2021/02/translateapp.html
 ## How to use
 TranslateApp is like any translating application.
 Here is how you can use it.